Laurie S. Fulton

 Laurie Susan Fulton (née Klinkel; born July 2, 1949) is an American attorney, diplomat and the former United States Ambassador to Denmark.
 She was sworn in on July 15, 2009, and presented her credentials to the Queen of Denmark on August 3, 2009.
 She resigned effective February 15, 2013.
 In March 2013, she returned to Williams & Connolly LLP until July 2014.

 Early life and education

 Fulton was born in Sioux Falls, South Dakota.
 Prior to entering the field of law, Fulton worked in various positions on Capitol Hill.

-Fulton earned a B.A. from the University of Nebraska at Omaha from 1970/1 and a J.D. from the Georgetown University Law Center from 1986 to 1989, both magna cum laude..
+Fulton earned a B.A. from the University of Nebraska at Omaha and a J.D. from the Georgetown University Law Center from 1986 to 1989, both magna cum laude..

 From 1982 to 1985, she was executive director of Peace Links, an organization dedicated to involving mainstream women to end the threat of nuclear war, engage in peace-building and promote alternative means of resolving international conflicts.

 Fulton served on the Peace Links Board of Directors from 1989 to 2000.
 Her work was honored with the Pioneering Peace Builder Award by the National Peace Foundation in 2002.